 CMI: Statistics have shown that the teen pregnancy, suicide rate and high unemployment among youth are still problems for the nation and communities.
-High cost living in has forced the government to prioritize programs to address these youth issues.
-These programs will increase the participant's awareness and knowledge.
+High cost living in has forced

 COM-FSM: Food processing helps food security while selling quality products generates income for families.
 Parents, teachers, and local leaderships in the communities are concerned with cultural disintegration and youth problems.
 All natural resources agencies need qualified replacement staff.
 Employment is very limited in FSM so any income generated by entrepreneurs in the communities is important.
 The number of youth with awareness and understanding of roles and relationship with parents will be increased.
 An increased number of youth will select Agriculture and Natural Sciences as their major at the local college.
 Food production and food security is declining and families are relying more on imported food products.